-Drivers of electric vehicles (EV) now have a place on campus to charge their vehicles thanks to a partnership between UGA Parking Services, the Facilities Management Division and the Office of Sustainability.
-UGA's North, South, and East Campus Decks now feature Level 2 Electric Vehicle Chargers, allowing electric vehicle owners to charge their car while on campus.
+Drivers of electric vehicles (EV) can charge their vehicles on campus thanks to a partnership between UGA Transportation & Parking Services, the Facilities Management Division, and the Office of Sustainability.
+UGA's North, South, and East campus decks now feature Level 2 Electric Vehicle Chargers.

 Reducing food waste on campus has been a top priority for Dining Services, in partnership with the UGA Office of Sustainability and UGA Facilities Management Division, over the last few years.
 For example, food waste from fruits, vegetables, grains, and coffee grounds and other compostable items are pulped and sent over to the Bioconversion center, where it is composted.